plague-lab/plague-lab.github.io/CTF/2022/BreizhCTF/Reverse/Marteau_rouille/solution.md

     File : target_release_rustyHammer
            important.enc

-I did not finish this one during the CTF Time, it was too intercent to go like nothing happened, and it was my first time doing some realy deep Rust reverse.
-So plese be gentle oni chann.
+I did not finish this challenge in the CTF Time, but it was too interesting, to act like nothing captured my eyes during the CTF.(And also at this time, i did not have a VM).
+It was my first time reversing some Rust.
+So, please be gentle onii chann UwU !

-We must be REALLY carefull, i've already encrypted my whole machine in RSA-2048 during a CTF cause i was too sleepy.
+We must be REALLY carefull, i've already encrypted my whole machine in RSA-2048 during a CTF cause i was too sleepy and did not read the BIG warning.

 ## Reconnaissance